interTwin-eu/downScaleML/README.md

 # downscaleml

+# Overview

+## Changes in Downscaling Approach

+After building the prototype of the downscaling model, significant changes have been introduced to the approach for downscaling the SEAS5 dataset.
+Instead of performing downscaling in one shot, the new method uses a two-stage downscaling approach:

+1. **Stage 1 Downscaling**: Reduces the resolution from 25 km to 5.5 km.
+2. **Stage 2 Downscaling**: Utilizes a patch-based ESRGAN model to further downscale the resolution to 1 km.

+This required intensive development, including:

+- Building a modified ESRGAN.
+- Training the ESRGAN from scratch.
+- Iterative testing for network architecture and training schema optimization.
+- Hyperparameter optimization (HPO) in Stage 2, which is currently in progress.

+The package is under intensive development, and the current distributable file only supports Stage 1 Downscaling and Grid Search.
+The remaining features are actively being developed.

+# downscaleml - v0.1.0

 First information first! - 'Installing the Package' The dist folder contains the **''downscaleml"** package, install it using `pip install downscaleml-0.1.0.tar.gz`.
 Make sure you already have GDAL dependencies installed in your conda/venv/any_environments.
 If suppose you face problems with the GDAL installation in your system as well as in your environment, don't worry, I am here for you.